 - Essentially, there’s no need to acquire new clients because Arise has contracted relationships with big companies.
 Once certified, you are almost always guaranteed a position and can start working immediately.
-All that is needed on your side is to learn how to use their technology to service clients whenever there are programs opportunities.
+All that is needed on your side is to learn how to use their technology to service clients whenever there are program opportunities.

 - Say if you are not satisfied with the current IBO, you can switch to another call center company at any time.
-You just need to apply for a removal before joining the new one.
+You just need to apply for removal before joining the new one.

 - Some IBOs offer referral incentives, which means, when you recommend someone to join as a call agent with the company and they complete their first 30 days servicing a client, you’ll earn anywhere between $25 to $50 per referral.
-So it’s a nice additional pocket money to have if you have friends or family members who are also keen to work from home.
+So it’s nice additional pocket money to have if you have friends or family members who are also keen to work from home.

 - When there’s work flexibility, it doesn’t mean that you can go on a long holiday or work whenever you like.
 You need to plan and organize your time because any inactivity without notification to the IBO can result in your account being terminated.

 - The initial investment is estimated to be about $250 to $500 and for some people, this could be a big upfront cost.
 Plus, you’d only get to work after completing a certification so there’s a bit of a waiting period before you can actually make any money through the system.

 - One thing I found lacking is that searching for a reputable IBO isn’t easy.
 The list provided by Arise lead me to mostly outdated business websites that don’t offer much helpful information.
 It makes me wonder if they are still operational or not.
 There was only a handful that looks professional, yet I am pretty sure there are other call centers out there who are using the Arise platform.

 So, Is Arise a Good Career Opportunity?